-Available for: Jira Cloud and Jira Server (LDAP-protected too)
+Available for: Jira Cloud, Jira Server (On-Premise) and Datacenter (LDAP-protected too)

-⚠️ If any technical issues arise please refer to our article about Possible Atlassian Issues and How to Resolve them.
+⚠️ If any technical issues arise please refer to our article about Possible issues and how to resolve them.

 Configuring Jira and Miro

-✏️ Please note that Jira menus may differ depending on the Jira version you are using.
-This instruction can be also found in Atlassian Support.
+✏️ Please note that Jira menus may differ depending on the Jira version you are using however the general flow should be the same.
+The instructions below can be also found in Atlassian Support.

 First, create an application link and configure it.

 - Go to Jira Settings > Products > Integrations > Application links > Create link: